The people who build

 01

-Verified gaming industry workers -- referred by community members -- add specific essential items to their need list.
+Verified gaming industry workers, referred by community members, add specific essential items to their Vitals List.

 02